MaxBittker/tomake/README.md

 # tomake
-X version control for creative coding (utils on top of git for snapshotting, browsing) a tree of sketches X first order retreivability post
+- version control for creative coding (utils on top of git for snapshotting, browsing) a tree of sketches (wip)
+- first order retreivability post (wip)